 Essential Concepts

-Before archiving a class, it's important to understand a few key concepts:
+Before archiving a class, it helps to understand a few key concepts:

 - Active vs. Archived Classes: Active classes are those that are currently being taught and are visible on the main Google Classroom dashboard.
 Archived classes are stored separately and do not appear in the active list unless specifically accessed.